alexobrien20/Pygame-Pong/README.md

 # Pygame-Pong

-A 2 player Pong style game created using Pygame in Python 3.7.4
+A basic 2 player Pong style game created using Pygame in Python

 # Demo